 Research into the effects of platelet-rich plasma therapy has accelerated in recent months, with most doctors cautioning that more rigorous studies are necessary before the therapy can emerge as scientifically proven.
-But many researchers suspect that the procedure could become an increasingly attractive course of treatment for reasons medical and financial.
+However, many researchers suspect that the procedure could become an increasingly attractive course of treatment for reasons medical and financial.

 We’ve been working hard over the last few years to create a platelet rich plasma (PRP) that’s more chondrogenic or cartilage producing.
 Since PRP contains many healing growth factors and some of these (like TGF-beta) are known to help cartilage repair, all PRP has some ability to help cartilage heal.
 The problem is that all of the growth factors may have some working in that direction while a few others work in different directions.
 In addition, recent research shows that RBC’s or red blood cells and white blood cell rich PRP may actually cause joint stem cells to produce chemicals that can breakdown cartilage.
 We know that our PureSC PRP (Pure Super Concentrated PRP) procedure helps stem cells to produce cartilage because the science is behind us on this as well as hundreds of patients who have used PureSC PRP and achieved success in healing joint pain from cartilage damage.